-The Board would like to take this opportunity to acknowledge our Great Wine People around the world.
-Our multi-national team have once again worked powerfully together to achieve new performance records on our journey to build a leading global Super Premium wine company.
-It is a pleasure and a privilege to work with such a talented and committed global team.
+The Board would like to take this opportunity to acknowledge our Delegat Great Wine People around the world.
+Our global team have once again shown great resolve and set new performance records on our journey to build a leading global Super Premium wine company.
+It is inspiring to work with such a talented team who are committed to winning together.